Massachusetts Bay Transportation Authority: 21st century

 As of 2022, the MBTA had reduced its greenhouse gas emissions by 47% from 2009 levels, and now buys or produces 100% renewable electricity.
 The first phase of the South Coast Rail project opened on March 24, 2025.
+In recent years, the MBTA has also worked to reduce traffic and the state's carbon footprint by encouraging a shift from car dependency to efficient public transit.